 With this being said, we need to do all we can to protect the water we have.
 Fortunately for many humans, saving water doesn’t cost a penny and can be implemented in more ways than you’d think.
 Systems such as grey water recycling systems in South Africa are extremely effective ways that the every-day human can save water without spending much money.

-Think about how much water goes to waste when you shower, take baths, and wash laundry.
+Think about how much water goes to waste when you shower, take baths and wash laundry.
 The water that’s a byproduct of these processes is known as grey water.
-The average family will use up to 200 liters of water in this way, on a daily basis.
+The average family will use up to 200 litres of water in this way, on a daily basis.
 This adds up to a tremendous amount of grey water that can be recycled in this manner.

 You’re probably thinking to yourself, why would I dump contaminated water into my precious garden?
 It turns out that there’s scientific evidence showing that plants benefit from the low concentration of sulphates and nitrates found in freshwater.
-If you use organic or biodegradable soap, using grey water recycling systems is even more beneficial for your plants.
+If you use organic or biodegradable soap, using greywater recycling systems is even more beneficial for your plants.
 Domestic water use is largely due to gardening.
 Cut the use and cost with the use of grey water recycling systems in South Africa!
 Read more on underground water tanks.

 What do these systems cost?
 What is the price?

 Apart from gardening, grey water is also efficient for toilet flushing.
 The water can be loaded into your toilet manually, or you can choose to have a plumbing system in place to distribute the greywater to the toilet.
-If you’re really passionate about grey water recycling systems use in South Africa, you can even choose to have a full-scale greywater pipe system installed in your house.
+If you’re really passionate about greywater recycling systems used in South Africa, you can even choose to have a full-scale greywater pipe system installed in your house.

 If you’re worried about how the grey water recycling systems will fit into your irrigation system, don’t!
 You’ll be pleased to know that the two can be designed together, seamlessly.
-Grey water is perfect for drip irrigation, a type of irrigation that is designed to deliver water directly to the root of the plant, where it’s needed the most.
+Greywater is perfect for drip irrigation, a type of irrigation that is designed to deliver water directly to the root of the fruit trees, where it’s needed the most.
 This combined with Xeriscaping will deliver an almost unrivalled, “water-wise” gardening experience.
 It’s the latest trend in both gardening and landscaping.

 Using a water tank – what does a water tank cost